fabiofreireny/CleanupStaleADAccounts/README.md

 # CleanupStaleADAccounts
 Disables and/or deletes stale computer and user accounts.
 Stale is defined as not having logged in X days in any OU.

 It will only delete objects located within the pre-defined Disabled OUs.
-It assumes that if you've disabled an account by hand and not moved it that you'll want to keep it where it is
+It assumes that if you've disabled an account by hand and not moved it that you'll want to keep it as-is

 - (optional) Supports an exception list
 - (optional) Adds "Disabled on YY-MM-DD" to user-defined AD property